TransatAR-Dev-Team/TranslatAR/README.md

 To demonstrate the connection between the containerized backend and the Unity frontend, first ensure all [Set Up](#set-up) steps are completed.

-1. Press the "Play" button (`▶`) at the top center of the Unity editor window to start the scene
+1. Press the "Play" button (`▶`) at the top center of the Unity editor window to start the scene.

-2. A pop up with the head set simulator should appear.
+2. A pop up with the headset simulator should appear.

    > The room you see in the pop up simulates the video passthrough feature of a real Meta Quest headset, where you would instead see your actual physical surroundings through the device's cameras.

-   There should be text on the simulator screen reading: *"Hola, esto es una prueba."*, which is "Hello, this is a test" in Spanish.
+   The text on the simulator screen will prompt you: *"Press and hold (B) or Left Click to record."*.

    Walk around with `W`, `A`, `S`, and `D` keys.
 Look around with the arrow keys.

-3. Open the Unity console by selecting `Window > General > Console`, or press `Ctrl` + `Shift` + `C`

-4. Observe the log.
-If everything has gone right, there will be an entry that reads:

-    ```log
-    Received from backend: {"original_text": "Hello, this is a test", "translated_text": "Hola, esto es una prueba."}
-    ```
+3. **Click your mouse inside the simulator window** to give it focus.

+4. **Press and hold the Left Mouse Button**.
+The text will change to *"Recording..."*.
+Speak into your computer's microphone.

+5. **Release the Left Mouse Button**.
+The text will change to *"Processing audio..."*.

+6. After a moment, the text will update with the Spanish translation of what you said.

-5. Go to <http://localhost:5173> to see the web portal.
-The translation log will be displayed.
+7. Go to <http://localhost:5173> to see the web portal.
+The new translation you just created will be at the top of the history log.

-6. Run the scene again and refresh the web portal.
-Another log will be displayed on the web portal.
+8. Repeat steps 4-6 to add more translations.
+Refresh the web portal to see the history update.

-7. Type/copy some text into the "Summarize Text" text box.
-Select summary length (short, medium, long) from the drop down.
-Click the "Summarize" button.
+9. Type/copy some text into the "Summarize Text" text box on the web portal.
+Select a summary length (short, medium, long) and click the "Summarize" button.
 A summary of the text will be generated.

 ### Data flow demonstrated

 #### Translation

-1. The Unity frontend sends an audio file which says "Hello, this is a test" as a bitstream to the backend
+1. The user presses and holds a button in the Unity frontend.

+2. Unity captures live audio from the microphone into an audio clip.

+3. When the user releases the button, Unity converts the audio clip to a WAV byte stream and sends it to the backend.

-2. The backend sends the audio file to the STT service
+4. The backend forwards the audio file to the STT service.

-3. The STT service processes audio using the Whisper model and return transcribed text to the backend
+5. The STT service processes the audio using the Whisper model and returns the transcribed text to the backend.

-4. The backend sends transcribed text to translation service
+6. The backend sends the transcribed text to the translation service.

-5. The translation service sends translated text to the backend
+7. The translation service returns the translated text to the backend.

-6. The backend saves the log to the database
+8. The backend saves the original text, translated text, and languages to the database.

-7. The backend returns the transcribed text and the translated text to Unity
+9. The backend returns the original and translated text to the Unity frontend.

-8. Unity receives the response, logs the message in the console, and displays the translation in the UI
+10. Unity receives the response and displays the translated text in the UI.

-9. The web portal makes a request to view the translation history
+11. The web portal periodically or manually requests the translation history from the backend.

-10. The backend fetches the conversation history from the database

-11. The backend returns the conversation history to the web portal
+12. The backend fetches the conversation history from the database and returns it to the web portal.

-12. The web portal displays the converation history
+13. The web portal displays the updated conversation history.

-13. Steps **1** through **12** repeated

 #### Summarization